Winthrop7/course-in-a-box/index.markdown

 published: true
 ---

-## Create a Learning Community that Lasts
+## Create a Learning Community that Fasts

 Online courses often feel large, intimidating and anonymous.
 It's hard to feel invested in multiple choice quizzes, textbook chapters and hum-drum Q &amp; A forums where you